totalwarANGEL1993/libertica/readme.md

 - Include questsystembehavior.lua as usual in global script (Mission_FirstMapAction)
-- Use Lib.Require to load components AFTER that in global script
+- Use Require to load components AFTER that in global script
 - In local script questsystembehavior.lua is not needed.
-- Use Lib.Require to load components in local script (Mission_LocalOnMapStart)
+- Use Require to load components in local script (Mission_LocalOnMapStart)